Skip to main content

 Home learning

-Learning beyond the classroom will involve regular practice of and learning of new vocabulary via quizlet.
+Learning beyond the classroom will involve regular practice and learning of new vocabulary and structures via online platforms such as Sentence Builders, Language Gym and Active Learn.
 Required written tasks will include reading comprehension, written tasks and preparation for speaking tasks.
 Revision will be a key factor, especially at KS4, to enable students to use prior knowledge to support the learning in new topics.

 Enrichment and other extracurricular activities

 A wide range of MFL related enrichment options are available, including the Polyglot Club where students are given the opportunity to learn a new language such as Portuguese or Arabic and the International Club.
-There will be a range of activities linked to special days such as the European Day of Languages and International Mother Tongue Day.
+There will be a range of activities linked to special days such as the European Day of Languages, International Mother Tongue Day, Tres Reyes and Chandeleur.
 Competitions such as the Bake Off and the Bolton Translation Bee, take place throughout the year.
+We have close links with schools in France and Spain and all pupils will write to their penfriends and receive letters back at various times throughout the school year.

 Contact